rwapp/MobileA11y/content/resources.md

 ## Testing

 * **[New in iOS 13 Accessibility – Voice Control and More](https://www.deque.com/blog/new-in-ios-13-accessibility-voice-control-and-more/)**<br/>
-This post from Deque is ostensibly about the new accessibility features in iOS 13, but most interestingly is the ways Voice Control can be leveraged for faster, comprehensive accessibility testing.
+This post from Deque is ostensibly about the new accessibility features in iOS 13.
+For me the most interesting part is the ways Voice Control can be leveraged for faster, comprehensive accessibility testing.

 * **[Auditing your App with the Accessibility Inspector: Kilo Loco](https://www.youtube.com/watch?v=sqGSYGHJMVM)**<br/>
 [Kilo](https://twitter.com/Kilo_Loco) introduces us to Xcode's Accessibility Inspector, or 'the little naked guy who wants to give you a hug.'
 How to run it on your app, and how to understand what its telling you.